Supply Chain Intelligence

 “Opportunities”: prototyping at the speed of thought

 “Opportunities” is a newer feature within the offering that surfaces the highest-value actions a customer should take next.
-For this one I leaned heavily on AI as a design partner — using Claude Code and Figma Make to iterate on concepts and stand up ultra-high-fidelity, interactive prototypes far faster than traditional methods allow.
+For this one I leaned heavily on AI as a design partner — using Figma Make, Figma MCP, and Claude Code to explore multiple directions at once, see crucial interactive states in action, and refine them on the fly, standing up ultra-high-fidelity, interactive prototypes far faster than traditional methods allow.

 Delivery & Evolution